 The M.Div.
 Internship

-The M.Div. program requires the satisfactory completion of a supervised internship carrying 12 term hours of academic credit.
-While the student may register for six hours of internship credit during each of two consecutive terms, the internship degree requirement is satisfied only upon completion of the 12 term hours.
-M.Div. internships presuppose satisfactory completion of at least 39 term hours including six term hours of required biblical studies, The Church in Its Social Context (three term hours), Christian Heritage I and II (six term hours), Introduction to Theology (three term hours), Interpretation of the Christian Message (six term hours), Introduction to Preaching (three term hours) and Word and Worship (three term hours).
-United Methodist students, who are required by the Book of Discipline to take courses in United Methodist history, doctrine and polity, are advised to take these courses prior to the internship.
-Comparable advice is given to students from other traditions.
+The M.Div. program requires the satisfactory completion of a supervised internship carrying nine term hours of academic credit.
+M.Div. internships presuppose satisfactory completion of at least 37 term hours including but not limited to six hours of required biblical studies; The Church in Its Social Context (three hours); Christian Heritage I and II (six hours); Interpretation of the Christian Message (six hours); Introduction to Preaching (three hours); Introduction to Christian Worship (three hours); and Spiritual Formation (one hour).
+United Methodist students, who are required by the Book of Discipline to take courses in United Methodist history, doctrine, and polity, are advised to take these courses prior to the internship.
+Comparable advice is given to students from other traditions

-All internships are negotiated through the Intern Office.
-Students considering internship should contact the Intern Office during the year in which they will complete 39 hours of academic work to begin the placement process for their internship.
+All internships are negotiated through the Perkins Intern Office.
+Students considering internship should contact the Intern Office during the year in which they will complete 37 hours of academic work to begin the placement process for their internship.

-NOTE: Student pastors who are appointed as the sole or senior pastor of a church may choose to apply for either the full-time or concurrent internship.
-If full-time, the student pastor must elect a nine-month or 12-month internship, and the student charge must be related to a nearby congregation whose pastor serves as mentor pastor.
+NOTE: Student pastors who are appointed as the sole or senior pastor of a church may choose to apply for either the full-time or part-time internship.
 Salary replaces the mandated stipend for a full-time student pastor.